 Short-term CVD analysis focuses on intraday movements, making it ideal for scalpers and day traders.
 It tracks 1-minute to 1-hour charts, demands quick decisions, and targets immediate market opportunities.

-In contrast, long-term CVD analysis tracks institutional money flow to identify major trends.
+In contrast, long-term CVD analysis tracks money flow to identify major trends.
 It uses daily and weekly charts to confirm sustained market direction and supports position trading strategies.

 Challenges and Tips for Using CVD